flutter/plugins/packages/firebase_admob/README.md

 ```

 Failure to add this tag will result in the app crashing at app launch with a message starting with *"The Google Mobile Ads SDK was initialized incorrectly."*

+On Android, this value must be the same as the App ID value set in your
+`AndroidManifest.xml`.

 ## Using banners and interstitials
 Banner and interstitial ads can be configured with target information.